 The moral of the story is that serious fires can happen anywhere, at any time, and simply carrying fire insurance isn’t always enough to protect you from losses.

 Denied Condominium Insurance Claims Are Complicated for Unit Owners and Condo Associations

 Although unit owners and condominium associations generally carry fire insurance, many aren’t prepared for the reality of filing a claim for fire damage.
 Complications often arise when it comes to questions of who is responsible for which damages, especially when damages are severe.
 The weight of responsibility may be unfairly passed on to residents or property managers, and delays or denials aren’t uncommon in the confusion.

-If you have questions about your condominium insurance policy, or if you would like to consult with our policyholder attorneys about handling complicated damage claims, please reach out to us today for immediate assistance.
+If you have questions about your condominium insurance policy, or if you would like to consult with our fire insurance claim lawyers about handling complicated damage claims, please reach out to us today for immediate assistance.
 Our team has helped individuals and entities across the United States get the most from their insurance coverage, and we are only a call or click away if you need help.